AlgoStation/AlgoPass/README.md

 **Account** - when you install the extension, you can either choose to import a mnemonic passphrase from another AlgoPass installation or create a new one.

 ## Contact
-Feel free to contact us at info.algopass@gmail.com for any issues or suggestions
+Feel free to contact us at info.algopass@gmail.com for any issues or suggestions!
+Buy us a coffee: PDRLIAE4KWTDJVCUEJC5WGBPXJ5RU4EM66YAI2OWLJCVYYA2TQ4ELU3IWQ